CSC-3380-Fall-2024/Team-7/README.md

 Then after go into a file called program.cs and hit play(if you have vscode) if you do not have vscode download vscode here https://code.visualstudio.com/

+### How to Run
+Put both API keys that JP sent you in the same directory/folder as the Team-7 folder.
+That means that if you're in the HMS directory, the API keys should be two directories above that. `../../HMS`

+In your terminal, you must be in the HMS directory to run the project.
+You can either run the `dotnet watch` or `dotnet run` commands from the HMS directory and the web page will load.

+Make sure to look at all of our pages.
+Some are in the Nav Bar at the top.
+Some are in the footer.
+Some are only accessible to employees (so make sure to make an employee account and log into it).
+Some are only accessible to users.
+Some are only accessible through buttons that you get to by going through other pages.
+We know you'll be thorough but we wanted to make you aware of all of our work :).